Monte Carlo

 Important

-The Monte Carlo tool simulates possible outcomes from a random sampling of your data to predict a probability of outcome.
-Input your historical data source or define your assumptions, outputs and scenarios, and you'll get a clearer understanding of the probabilities of best-case scenarios, worse-case scenarios and everything in between.
+Input your historical data source or define your assumptions, outputs, and scenarios, and you'll get a clearer understanding of the probabilities of best-case scenarios, worst-case scenarios, and everything in between.
 This ultimately gives you more informed decisions based on your risk tolerance.

 You can obtain a range of sales forecasts by modeling it based on various assumptions defined in the simulation.
 This can be valuable for budgeting, resource allocation, and setting realistic targets.